KatsuteDev/Mal4J/faq.md

 - Your token is missing '`Bearer `'.
 - Your token may contain dangling whitespace.

+## Does this library support JDK # ?

+This project supports JDK 8+ and JDK 9 modules.

 ## java.lang.UnsupportedClassVersionError

 This issue is caused by using an older, unsupported JDK; this library requires at least JDK 8.
 If you are using JDK 8 and still get this error, make sure you are using v2.0.0+ of this library.

-## Does this library support JDK # ?

-This project supports JDK 8+ and JDK 9 modules.

 ## WARNING: An illegal reflective access operation has occurred

 In order to make this library function on JDK 8-10, reflection is used in order to make PATCH requests work correctly.
-Please do not report this issue, it has already been resolved.
+If you don't want this warning than either suppress it, downgrade to JDK 8, or upgrade to JDK 11.

+## java.lang.reflect.InaccessibleObjectException / java.lang.IllegalStateException: Reflect module is not accessible in JDK 9+

+In order to make this library function on JDK 9-10, reflection is used in order to make PATCH request work correctly.

+To avoid this exception either:
+- Downgrade to JDK 8
+- Upgrade to JDK 11
+- Add `--add-opens java.base/java.lang.reflect=Mal4J --add-opens java.base/java.net=Mal4J` to VM options
+- Make the project not modular (remove `module-info.java`)

 # API